ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

   return found ? true : - (query_id <= last_cleaned);
 }
 ```

-We get `last_cleaned` from the storage of the contract and a dictionary of old queries.
-If the query is found, it will be returned true, and if not, the expression `- (query_id <= last_cleaned)`. last_cleaned contains the last removed request **with the highest timestamp**, as we started with the minimum timestamp when deleting the requests.
+The `last_cleaned` is retrieved from the storage of the contract and a dictionary of old queries.
+If the query is found, it is to be returned true, and if not, the expression `- (query_id <= last_cleaned)`.
+The last_cleaned contains the last removed request **with the highest timestamp**, as we started with the minimum timestamp when deleting the requests.

-This means that if the query_id passed to the method is smaller than last_cleaned, it is impossible to determine whether it was ever in the contract or not, so the `query_id <= last_cleaned` returns -1, and the minus before this expression changes the answer to 1.
-If query_id is larger than last_cleaned, then it has not yet been processed.
+This means that if the query_id passed to the method is smaller than the last last_cleaned value, it is impossible to determine whether it was ever in the contract or not.
+Therefore the `query_id <= last_cleaned` returns -1 while the minus before this expression changes the answer to 1.
+If query_id is larger than last_cleaned method, then it has not yet been processed.

-### Deploying high-load wallet
+### Deploying High-Load Wallets

-Here we will only go into a few details as they were detailed previously in this tutorial.
-It is necessary to generate a mnemonic key in advance, which you will use.
-You can use the same key that was used in any of the previous chapters of this tutorial.
+In order to deploy a high-load wallet it is necessary to generate a mnemonic key in advance, which will be used by the user.
+It is possible to use the same key that was used in previous sections of this tutorial.

-First, we need to copy [the code of the smart contract](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/highload-wallet-v2-code.fc) to the same directory where stdlib.fc and wallet_v3 are located and remember to add the code `#include "stdlib.fc";` to the beginning of the code.
-Then we should compile the code of high-load wallet as we did in [chapter three](/develop/smart-contracts/tutorials/wallet#compiling-our-wallet-code):
+To begin the process required to deploy a high-load wallet it's necessary to copy [the code of the smart contract](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/highload-wallet-v2-code.fc) to the same directory where the stdlib.fc and wallet_v3 are located and remember to add `#include "stdlib.fc";` to the beginning of the code.
+Next we’ll compile the high-load wallet code like we did in [section three](/develop/smart-contracts/tutorials/wallet#compiling-wallet-code):

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">